Our Mystery Date

 When I first moved to the Bay Area, I was eager to experience all the big city had to offer.
 My first live Opera experience was at the War Memorial Opera House and I was shocked at the cost of a ticket (and the seat was literally in the back row, way off to the right side!).
 I guess Moliere was spot on!
 But I got to experience the grandeur and fanfare of the Opera.

 So when I got an email promoting the Tosca simulcast from the War Memorial Opera House to AT&T Park, I knew this would be unique experience for our Mystery Date and jumped at the opportunity.
+At the time, we lived a few blocks from the Ballpark, so I packed a backpack with a blanket, snacks and a few adult beverages and we hoofed it over. |

 As we strolled up to AT&T Park, I could tell Kathleen knew we were going to the Ballpark, but she was thrown for a loop since nobody was really wearing any Giant’s gear.
 Why would you go to a ballpark if there is no game being played?!
 But as we walked in, she spotted an Opera at the Ballpark sign and the mystery was solved.

 We picked a spot in right field (between 1st and 2nd base), which oddly turned out to be a much better view than my first experience at the War Memorial (and way cheaper)!
 Though it was somewhat far away, we could still see the screen pretty clearly.
+We settled on our blanket and I pulled out our snacks (cheese, crackers, salami, olives) as well as a nice bottle of bubbly.
+We toasted, cozied up and got ready for the show to begin.
+It was a pretty fun experience to have with 27,000 other people that night.
+People were very jovial and far less serious than the normal Opera constituents.
+People chatted and kids played, it was like an outdoor concert for the Opera! |

 The performance went off without a hitch and was pretty spectacular.
 The voices carried beautifully throughout the ballpark and I thought it was the bigscreen actually showed the costumes better than in person.
 Sort of like the difference of going to a football game and watching it on TV.
 You're going to see more details on the TV, but being there in person lends a gravitas to the performance that is unmatched.